ooples/OoplesFinance.StockIndicators/README.md

 ## .Net Stock Indicator Library

 This is a stock indicator library that is completely open source and very easy to use.
-Current version contains [762 stock indicators](https://ooples.github.io/OoplesFinance.StockIndicators/indicators) with over 700 planned for future releases.
+Current version contains [762 stock indicators](https://ooples.github.io/OoplesFinance.StockIndicators/indicators) and I will add more as I get requests for them!

 ### How to use this library

 Here is an example to show how easy it is to create indicators using other indicators